Tools of the Trade

 A loupe is another piece of important equipment.
 It is a small magnifying glass for examining odes in the hand after capture in the field.
 I have been extremely happy with the Belmo 10x Triplet Loupe which is available here at a reasonable cost.

 It has been hard for me to find good footwear for odonate work.
 This is because you have to wade into water and mud to find and photograph most odonates.
 Rubber boots or waders are awefully hot to wear when odes are active.
 Therefore, most people give up trying to keep their feet dry and do what fisherman call "wet wading".
 For this purpose, you want shoes that drain and dry quickly.
 Avoid any kind of waterproofing like GorTex because this will prevent water from draining once it gets in.
 Sneakers are okay but they don't hold up, provide much support or do much to keep sand and gravel out.
 I have tried shoes designed for fisherman to use when wet wading, but I haven't found any that are very comfortable for long walks.
 Hiking boots would solve that problem, but most don't drain or dry very well.
 However, an exception to this is a shoe that a strongly recommend called the Merrell MOAB 2 Ventilator.
 This is a very comfortable, light weight, very breatheable hiking boot.
 It is popular among canoists who, like ode enthusiasts, are in and out of the water all the time.
 The shoes are sort of hybrid between a sneaker and a hiking boot.
 They have extensive mesh panels that allow them to fill with water when you step into the water and drain when you step out.
 The mesh is very fine and does a good job keeping dirt and sand out of your shoes.
 Unlike shoes with small drain holes, the mesh panels don't clog as easily.
 The only drawbacks are they don't dry out as quickly as I would like and they get somewhat stiff when they dry after being wet.
+They also tend to shrink a little after being dried multiple times so go a little larger than your normal size.
 Overall, they are very comfortable, reasonably priced and I think they are a great shoe for odonate enthusiasts.

-Unlike for birds, there is currently no way to keep track of all your sightings online.
-Some keep their sightings in spreadsheets and others write up their notes in Word documents or even field notebooks.
-I prefer to use Birder's Diary which is computer listing software.
+If you do not want to keep your list online, some keep their sightings in spreadsheets and others write up their notes in Word documents or even field notebooks.
+I still prefer to use Birder's Diary which is computer listing software.
 It is definitely old school.
 There used to be many such programs but only Birder's Diary has survived.
 It can be used to track your bird sightings, but it also works for a great variety of taxa including odonates.
 It maintains a database of all your sightings and is very powerful in terms of the searches and reports it can produce.
 It definitely has a learning curve but their are some good tutorial videos to get you going.

 The greatest hazard to looking for odes on the Delmarva Penninsula is exposure to ticks which puts you at risk for Lyme Disease and other tick-borne diseases.
 The mid-Atlantic has the highest rates of Lyme disease in the county.
 If you are going to see odes, you are going to have to do some bush wacking and this exposes you to ticks and chiggers.
 I have found that the combination of long and short acting insect repelents discussed below is reasonably effective.
 However, you should always check yourself carefully for ticks after any field excursion, remembering that first instar ticks can look like poppy seeds.
 You should also tuck your pants into your socks and tuck in your shirt so that ticks can't get under your clothes as quickly.
 Regularly check your clothes while you are in the field and remove any ticks you find.

 For repellents I use a combination of permethrin treatment of my clothes and the new repellent picaridin on my skin and clothes.
 Picaridin is a new repellent that works like DEET but has many advantages.
 It seems to be as or more effective than DEET, lasts longer, and is odorless, non-greasy and most significantly it does not melt rubber or plastics (like your binoculars and camera!).
-It is available as an aeresol spray Natrapel Smart Spray and as a pump spray Sawyer Premium Insect Repellent.
+One good brand is Ranger Ready Insect Repellent.
 I spray it on right before heading into a field site, concentrating on my pants, socks, exposed skin and any openings in my clothing.
 I also use Permethrin which is completely different.
 It is a long acting repellent that you spray on your field clothes at the beginning of the season.
 It will last through multiple washes and probably only needs to be applied every 4-8 weeks depending how often you wash your field clothes.
 The big advantage of permethrin is that it is both a repellent and an insecticide.
 This means it kills the insects (slowly) that crawl on your clothes making it especially effective against chiggers and seed ticks which can be hard to find otherwise.
 The safety of all these chemicals is always an issue and you should do some research and make you own decision, but for me the risks of these chemicals are far outweighed by the risks of Lyme Disease.